micmejia/bible-dump/NKJV/Acts/Acts 21.md

 Are you not the Egyptian who some time ago stirred up a rebellion and led the four thousand assassins out into the wilderness?"

 ###### 39
-But Paul said, "I am a Jew from Tarsus, in Cilicia, a citizen of no [^j]mean city; and I implore you, permit me to speak to the people."
+But Paul said, "I am a Jew from Tarsus, in Cilicia, a citizen of no mean city; and I implore you, permit me to speak to the people."

 ###### 40
 So when he had given him permission, Paul stood on the stairs and motioned with his hand to the people.
 And when there was a great silence, he spoke to _them_ in the Hebrew language, saying,